goby.garden

 I wonder at what stage I should be performing validation for synchronicity between the junctions and the classes being created.
 There have sort of been two schools of thought Iāve been bouncing between while building

-:- goby-interface will regardless have to implement a way of on-the-fly editing the staged schema in concert with the GUI, so the input that this function will be getting programmatically should be correct.
+action_edit_class_schema:- goby-interface will regardless have to implement a way of on-the-fly editing the staged schema in concert with the GUI, so the input that this function will be getting programmatically should be correct.

 - However, I may want to expose this function for developers to use outside of the goby-interface environment, and it should be modular and stable enough to not crash the database if you fuck something up (such as the error Iām encountering in my sandbox).
 Part of that is just doing type-checking to prevent malformed inputs, which would resolve my current issue, but part of it is making sure the input is logically consistent.

 Right now there is a level of redundancy involved, in that Iām specifying both a list of changes to classes, which include some of the relationships which are specified by the junction list.
 I think in an earlier incarnation of this function, assuming I set it up correctly (which without types is a little iffy to me), it may have been able to infer the targets from the junctions.
 In any case thereās not an exact parity between the two arrays, such that I could inversely infer the whole junction list directly from the list of changes to classes, because it is the whole junction list: a list of every relationship that is recorded by the project database.
-Then thereās action_update_relations
+Then thereās action_update_relations, which is independently performing validation and figuring out what SQL changes need to be made by simply comparing the current and staged lists of junctions.

 I think I wanted to pass the whole junction list because thatās way easier from the side of the interface.
 I will likely have the junctions separated into their own array rather than only implicitly contained in the properties, because thatās a convenient way to represent the data and because it prevents me from having to fetch the whole schema of every class.
 Then in the editing mode, instead of recording each edit to the relations, I would just need to record the new holistic state and give it to my code here to deal with it.
 But if Iām doing diffing somewhere anyway, I might as well handle that logic on the front-end, or even provide myself with some utility functions via this package to do it there.

-, I think I ought to only include the class array, and compile a list of resulting junction changes.
+In terms of what actually makes sense to pass to action_edit_class_schema, I think I ought to only include the class array, and compile a list of resulting junction changes.
 What does this entail in terms of handling?

 - For property creation: simple enough, create new junctions for each of the targets of the new property